Artistic Research 3

 Evaluation methods and criteria

-The course is concluded with a pass/fail credit.
+The course is completed with a graded examination.

 Requirements: